Zymbit-Docs/docs/content/bootware-preview/_index.md

 ### Bootware Release Schedule:
 * Bootware Preview1 – Now.
 Limited functionality detailed below
 * Bootware Preview2 - Early August.
 Will include rollback/recovery
-* Bootware Full Release to OEMs “Beta” – August 2023
+* Bootware Full Release to OEMs “Beta” – Late August 2023
 * Bootware Full Standard Release – Q4 2023

-### BOOTWARE PREVIEW FEATURE SET (JUNE 1, 2023)
+### BOOTWARE PREVIEW1 FEATURE SET (JUNE 1, 2023)
-#### Bootware Preview was designed for customers to do the following:
+#### Bootware Preview1 was designed for customers to do the following:

 1. Transfer a Raspberry Pi CM4 image to an SCM
 2. Replicate a SCM “golden image” to other SCMs